-Apple rumored to be planning iPhone trade-in programAlex Wagner - Deputy Managing Editor, News Desk
+Apple rumored to be planning iPhone trade-in programAlex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 According to a report from Bloomberg, Apple may be planning to allow consumers to trade in their iPhones in an attempt to boost its sales.
 Details of Apple's trade-in program are light right now, but the Cupertino firm would likely give its users a way to sell their existing iPhone back to Apple in exchange for a credit that could be put toward a newer model.

 As noted by The Verge, Apple currently partners with a company called PowerON to offer a recycling program that offers users an Apple Store gift card in exchange for the fair market value of the traded-in hardware.
 Bloomberg's sources claim that Apple will be working on this new trade-in effort with BrightStar, a firm that already works with AT&T and T-Mobile.
 Apple's new program is expected to differ from its existing one by only accepting trade-ins at its retail stores, allowing customers to instantly receive their credit and avoid having to ship the unit to Apple.